themosis/framework/CONTRIBUTING.md

 - https://framework.themosis.com/docs/1.3/contributing/

-**Warning: non-trivial pull requests (anything more than fixing a typo) without Trac tickets will be closed!** `Please open and fill in an issue` to suggest changes.
+**Warning: non-trivial pull requests (anything more than fixing a typo) without opened issue will be closed!** `Please open and fill in an issue` to suggest changes.

 - https://github.com/themosis/framework/issues